-A card is one of the main elements of Pipefy and it can represent different types of information according to your process.
-Cards can stand for requests, leads, orders, products, tickets, tasks and so on.
+A card is one of the main elements of Pipefy and it represents different types of information according to your process.
+Cards stand for requests, leads, orders, products, tickets, tasks and whatever makes sense for your process.
 They gather the pieces of information to guide the process, moving through the phases until the end of the activity.

 Card ID (field)